darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 ### threshold

 highlight boost
-: Rebuilds highlights that were clipped in the original file, so they can glow into the scatter, halation and diffusion effects.
+: Rebuilds highlights that were clipped in the original file so they can glow into the scatter, halation and diffusion effects.
 In EV; 0 switches it off.
 The boost applies over a fixed range, so it gives the same result regardless of image size, zoom level, or how the export was processed.

 boost range
 : How far down the tonal range the boost reaches.
 Lower keeps it to the very brightest areas; higher pulls more of the upper midtones into the glow.